-- 16.7 All students shall register at the beginning of their programme and subsequently at the beginning of each academic year for the modules which they are taking in that year, subject to their satisfactory progress in research.
-Students are not eligible to register for modules whilst they remain in debt to the University. - 16.8 The curriculum-based element of the EngD programme including the project module shall be assessed in accordance with the procedures set out in Regulation XXI. - 16.9 An External Programme Assessor shall be appointed for the curriculum-based element of the EngD programme in accordance with Regulation XXII. - 16.10 There shall be a Programme Board for the curriculum-based element of the EngD programme which shall meet for the purpose of awarding the Degree of Master or the Postgraduate Diploma or the Postgraduate Certificate and which shall exercise the other powers of a Programme Board described in Regulation XXI. - 16.11 Students will be eligible to progress on the EngD programme when they have accumulated 180 credits from the curriculum-based element within the maximum period of time specified in the Programme Regulations, except where exemption has been granted in accordance with paragraph 16.2 of these Regulations. - 16.12 Subject to the provisions of paragraph 16.2, students who accumulate sufficient credit in accordance with the requirements of Regulation XXI and the appropriate Programme Regulations shall also be eligible for the award of MSc. - 16.13 Subject to the provisions of paragraph 16.2, students not meeting the above requirements, or whose progress in research is unsatisfactory, but who accumulate 100 credits and obtain marks of 40% in further modules with a weight of 20 shall be eligible for the award of the Postgraduate Diploma.
+- 16.10 There shall be a Programme Board for the curriculum-based element of the EngD programme which shall meet for the purpose of awarding the Degree of Master or the Postgraduate Diploma or the Postgraduate Certificate and which shall exercise the other powers of a Programme Board described in Regulation XXI. - 16.11 Students will be eligible to progress on the EngD programme when they have accumulated 180 credits from the curriculum-based element within the maximum period of time specified in the Programme Regulations, except where exemption has been granted in accordance with paragraph 16.2 of these Regulations. - 16.12 Subject to the provisions of paragraph 16.2, students who accumulate sufficient credit in accordance with the requirements of Regulation XXI and the appropriate Programme Regulations shall also be eligible for the award of MSc. - 16.13 Subject to the provisions of paragraph 16.2, students not meeting the above requirements, or whose progress in research is unsatisfactory, but who accumulate 100 credits and obtain marks of 40% in further modules with a weight of 20 shall be eligible for the award of the Postgraduate Diploma.
 Students who accumulate 60 credits shall be eligible for the award of Postgraduate Certificate. - 16.14 The Degree of Master of Science, Postgraduate Diploma and Postgraduate Certificate shall be awarded in a named subject listed in the Programme Regulations.
-In each instance, the subject shall be determined by the Programme Board in the light of the selection of modules taken by the individual student. - 16.15 Students who have satisfied the requirements for the award of the Degree of Master of Science may be awarded the degree with Merit or Distinction in accordance with the scheme set out in Regulation XXI. - 16.16 The School shall appoint for each student an industrial supervisor and an industry-based project Coordinator in addition to a principal supervisor who is a member of the academic staff at the University and a Director of Doctoral Programmes. - 16.17 Students shall re-register annually.
+In each instance, the subject shall be determined by the Programme Board in the light of the selection of modules taken by the individual student. - 16.15 Students who have satisfied the requirements for the award of the Degree of Master of Science may be awarded the degree with Merit or Distinction in accordance with the scheme set out in Regulation XXI. - 16.16 The School shall appoint for each student an industrial supervisor and an industry-based project Co-ordinator in addition to a principal supervisor who is a member of the academic staff at the University and a Director of Doctoral Programmes. - 16.17 Students shall re-register annually.
 Re-registration will depend upon satisfactory performance in research and taught modules.
 In research satisfactory progress will depend upon the assessment of annual research reports submitted by the student of not less than 5000 words or its adjudged equivalent.
 Decisions on research progress will be taken by the Progression Board following consideration of reports from an independent reviewer following an oral examination and from the supervisors in accordance with paragraph 6.4 above. - 16.18 Throughout the programme of study students shall undertake a research project or series of research projects.
 Students shall normally spend a significant amount of time working on the project(s) in a participating engineering company or companies. - 16.19 Lack of satisfactory progress in either the curriculum based element of the programme or the research project will mean that the student will not be permitted to continue to pursue the programme of study.
 At the end of year 2 (Part R1) the Programme Board shall consider the progress of students on the basis of their performance in the curriculum based element and research element of the programme and the students shall either: - 16.19.1 be permitted to continue with EngD programme;